 Interview "Nature and Nurture" in the Stockton Record, January 27, 2013: link to article.
 You may need to register (free).

-November 17, 2012: Live Miami Book Fair radio interview on "Bookmarc" with Marc Bernier: Link (in the Audio Gallery at bottom).
+November 17, 2012: Live Miami Book Fair radio interview on "Bookmarc" with Marc Bernier.
 The youtube video clip is available on request.

 October 2012: Interview on national radio program, "Something You Should Know."
-90-second clip from 25-min interview: Link
+25 minutes.